 Ilocos Philippines Travel Guide

-A UNESCO World Heritage Site, this cobblestone street transports take you back to the Castilian colonial era, lined with well-preserved ancestral houses.
+A UNESCO World Heritage Site, this cobblestone street transports return you to the Castilian colonial era, lined with well-preserved ancestral houses.

 Open 24/7, vehicular traffic restricted at certain hours.
 No entry fee.
 Magical in late afternoon/early evening.
 Mornings are quieter for photography.
 A Kalesa ride offers a nostalgic view.
 View Image.